agentic-profile/agentic-profile-node-lambda/README.md

 This simple demo is intended to be extended for more complex use cases.

 ## Quickstart

 The easiest way to run this demo is locally.
+This assumes you have git, yarn, and node installed.

 1. Clone this repository: